annarife99/Final-Project-MLOps/reports/README.md

 > Answer:

 We have used Google Cloud Buckets and Virtual Machines to improve the performance of our project.

-Google cloud buckets have allowed us to store and retrieve files such as raw and processed data and pretrained models.
-Whereas Virtual machines have been used to create a virtualized environment and test the inference to our model.
-Virtual machines allow us to run multiple operating systems and applications on the same machine which has improves our project collaboration, testing and development.
-The main idea has been to clone exactly the project environment using the docker images.
+Google cloud buckets have allowed us to store and retrieve files such as raw and processed data and pretrained models, whereas Virtual machines have been used to create a virtualized environment and test the inference to our model.
+Virtual machines allowed also us to run multiple operating systems and applications on the same machine which has improves the collaboration, testing and development of the project.
+The main idea has been to clone exactly the project environment using the docker images in different computers by multiple users.

 ### Question 18